Quarles & Brady LLP

 Camille works with a wide range of employers to provide timely and practical counseling to address both day-to-day and unique challenges in the workplace.
 She offers creative “out of the box” solutions to her clients to address the ever-changing employment landscape.
 She counsels clients on the application of existing laws and regulations and anticipates the possible impact of new laws and regulations on clients’ employment practices.

-While attending law school, Camille served as a legal intern with the U.S. Department of Labor, Office of Solicitor, where she assisted with investigating and litigating OSHA, MSHA, and FLSA claims.
-Prior to joining private practice, Camille served as law clerk to Judge Jack R. Grate, 16th Judicial Circuit Court.
+While attending law school, Camille served as a legal intern with the U.S. Department of Labor, Office of Solicitor, where she assisted with investigating and litigating OSHA, MSHA and FLSA claims.
+Prior to joining private practice, Camille served as law clerk to Judge Jack R. Grate, circuit judge for the 16th Judicial Circuit Court.

 Camille received her B.A. from Avila University and her Juris Doctor from the University of Missouri-Columbia.